Neural-Finance/Tricks-in-Tensorflow/README.md

 This method is less frequently used and not conveinet.
 I not recommend to use it in this situation.

-**I think there are more and more answers can be found in the web.
+**I think there are more and more answers can be found on the web.
 If I have sucked in other special problems & I fixed it & the answers are hard to find & I have time to update this page, I will update it latter...**